01Does your Revocable Living Trust contain the appropriate provisions?

 Beware many 401(k)s, 403(b)s, and other types of employer-provided retirement plans invoke the five-year rule and require that all of the funds left in an account when an employee or former employee dies to be withdrawn within five years after the employee's death.
-This is because employers do not want to be in the business of administering an account for the benefit of a deceased employee's beneficiaries for many years into the future.
+It is because employers do not want to be in the business of administering an account for the benefit of a deceased employee's beneficiaries for many years into the future.
 If you still have assets held in a 401(k) or another type of qualified retirement plan with a former employer and are not concerned about creditor issues, then consider rolling the assets over into an IRA.
-This will offer your beneficiaries the flexibility of stretching RMDs out over their life expectancies instead of being forced to withdraw all of the funds in as little as five years.
+It will offer your beneficiaries the flexibility of stretching RMDs out over their life expectancies instead of being forced to withdraw all of the funds in as little as five years.

 03Are you concerned about protecting your beneficiaries?

 Many states offer creditor protection for assets held in IRAs, and the federal government offers the same type of protection for 401(k)s.
 But what happens when the account owner dies and the retirement assets are distributed directly to a beneficiary?
 In June 2014 the U.S. Supreme Court held that once the retirement assets pass to an individual beneficiary, they lose their creditor protection and will be immediately accessible to the creditors of the beneficiary.
 If you want to provide creditor and divorce protection for your beneficiaries, then consider leaving the retirement plan assets to a discretionary lifetime trust or a special IRA Trust for the benefit of the beneficiaries instead of outright.